swapnilk30/JavaDeveloperNotes2024/06_String.md

 ![string](/images/stringbuilder.jpg)

-## Java program to check whether a string is a Palindrome.
+## 1.Java program to check whether a string is a Palindrome.

 ```java
 package com.string;